axch/integer-sequences/README.md

 - `(divisors n)` All divisors as a list, in increasing order.
 - `(proper-divisors n)`
-- `(sigma n)` The operator that generates the Aliquot sequence: the sum of the proper divisors.
+- `(sigma n)` The operator that generates the Aliquot sequence: the sum of the proper divisors of `n`.
 - `(number->digits n #!optional base)` The digits in the base `base` (default 10) expansion of `n` as a list (most significant first).
 - `(digits n #!optional base)` Alias for `number->digits`